Hungary central bank announces steps to boost green mortgage lending

-BUDAPEST, July 6 (Reuters) - Hungary's central bank will launch a green mortgage bond buying programme and cheap green loans as part of measures to support environmental sustainability, the National Bank of Hungary (NBH) said on Tuesday.
+BUDAPEST (Reuters) -Hungary’s central bank will launch a green mortgage bond buying programme and cheap green loans as part of measures to support environmental sustainability, the National Bank of Hungary (NBH) said on Tuesday.

 “In line with the strategy, the Monetary Council has decided to launch two new programmes to promote and boost green mortgage lending,” the bank said in a statement.